MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/outbound-spam-policies-configure.md

     - _Read-only access to policies_: Membership in the **Global Reader**, **Security Reader**, or **View-Only Organization Management** role groups.
   - [Azure AD RBAC](../../admin/add-users/about-admin-roles.md): Membership in the **Global Administrator**, **Security Administrator**, **Global Reader**, or **Security Reader** roles gives users the required permissions _and_ permissions for other features in Microsoft 365.

-- For our recommended settings for outbound spam policies, see [EOP outbound spam filter policy settings](recommended-settings-for-eop-and-office365.md#eop-outbound-spam-policy-settings).
+- For our recommended settings for outbound spam policies, see [EOP outbound spam policy settings](recommended-settings-for-eop-and-office365.md#eop-outbound-spam-policy-settings).

 - The default [alert policies](../../compliance/alert-policies.md) named **Email sending limit exceeded**, **Suspicious email sending patterns detected**, and **User restricted from sending email** already send email notifications to members of the **TenantAdmins** (**Global admins**) group about unusual outbound email activity and blocked users due to outbound spam.
 For more information, see [Verify the alert settings for restricted users](removing-user-from-restricted-users-portal-after-spam.md#verify-the-alert-settings-for-restricted-users).
 We recommend that you use these alert policies instead of the notification options in outbound spam policies.